Legal Frequently Asked Questions

 I got a ticket, but I just want to pay.
 What do I do?

 The back of your ticket has the contact address and phone number for payment of tickets prior to your court date.
-Payments for Bella Vista Police Department citations can be made to the BENTONVILLE POLICE DEPARTMENT on Arkansas Highway 102 in Bentonville during office hours.
-Ticket payments are not accepted in Bella Vista.
+Payments for Bella Vista Police Department citations can be made to the Bella Vista District Court — 612 W. Lancashire Blvd. or online here — during office hours.
 IF YOUR CITATION SAYS “MUST APPEAR,” YOU MUST APPEAR IN COURT ON YOUR ARRAIGNMENT DATE.
 BY ORDER OF THE COURT, YOU ARE NOT PERMITTED TO PAY YOUR TICKET WITHOUT ATTENDANCE IN COURT.

 I am an alleged victim of an offense, and I want to drop charges.
 What can I do?